The Power of the Call

 I felt this a good argument.

-As I’m pouring out my questions to God, my turbulent spirit was interrupted when a physical pressure came onto my shoulders.
+As I presented my arguments to God, my turbulent spirit was interrupted by physical pressure on my shoulders.
 Yes, I mean like a person putting their hands on my shoulders.

-Then tear drops begin hitting the bubbles in the sink as tears rolled down my cheeks.
+Then tear drops began tapping the bubbles in the sink.

-The arguing ceased and gently in my head I heard, “But would you be willing?”
+The arguing ceased and gently in my thoughts I heard, “But would you be willing?”

 That inaudible, penetrating question along with the pressure on my shoulders led me to whisper, “Yes Lord, I would be willing.”

 From that point on, I’ve never doubted, wondered or questioned again God’s call on my life.
-I could go on and on about how this call has put glue to my feet when I wanted to leave and swiftness in my step when it was time to.
+I could go on and on about how this call has put glue to my feet when I wanted to leave a place or situation of His service.
+But put a swiftness in my step when it was time to report for duty.
 I could tell you how it has calmed me when the days were desperate and how its certainty has given me peace.
-I could tell you how this call has become who I am and how defining it is to my life.
+I could tell you how this call has become who I am and how it defines my life.

 Is God calling you to a task or to a lifetime of mission service to Him?
 If you are wondering, it very well could be that He is.
 How will you respond?

-To this end wealways pray for you, that our God maymake you worthy of His calling and may fulfill every resolve for good and everywork of faith by His power,so that the name of our Lord Jesusmay be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus.
-1 Thessalonians 1:11-12
+To this end we always pray for you, that our God may make you worthy of His calling and may fulfill every resolve for good and every work of faith by His power,so that the name of our Lord Jesus may be glorified in you, and you in Him, according to the grace of our God and the Lord Jesus.

 ©️Valerie Rumfelt